cncf/kubernetes-community-days/content/organizing.md

 ## Getting Started Checklist

 * Verify that no other Kubernetes Community Day events are planned in your local area
-* Have a minimum of 3 local organizers (5 is recommended) from at least 2 different organizations
+* Have a minimum of 3 local organizers (5 is recommended) from at least 2 different organizations.
+* Each organizer needs to live in or just outside of the KCD location.
 * Make sure that at least one organizer is an employee of a CNCF [member](https://www.cncf.io/about/members/), an [Ambassador](https://www.cncf.io/people/ambassadors/), or a CNCF project [maintainer](https://docs.google.com/spreadsheets/u/1/d/1Pr8cyp8RLrNGx9WBAgQvBzUUmqyOv69R7QAFKhacJEM/)
 * Have a method to accept payments (sponsorships, tickets) and make payments (catering, A/V, other costs)
 * Verify that all organizers have agreed to these event guidelines and to abide by the Kubernetes Community Day [Code of Conduct](code-of-conduct/)
 * Schedule an event date a minimum of 6 months after you file your event request with CNCF request submission, (9 months prior is preferable)
 * Agree to use [Eventbrite](https://www.eventbrite.com/) for registration
 * Agree to use [Sched](https://sched.com) for organizing the program page

 Once your team meets these criteria, you can create a GitHub [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=newevent&template=host.md) to notify CNCF that you wish to be officially recognized.
 Your organizing team will be invited to the [#kcd-organizers](https://cloud-native.slack.com/messages/GN6R2PV1A) private Slack channel where you can connect with other Kubernetes Community Days organizers around the world.
 You can then begin creating your website.
 Copy the page structure of the [Bouvet Island](/events/2020-bouvet-island) sample event as a guide.
-Here’s [instructions](/organizing-creating-website) .
+Here’s [instructions](/organizing-creating-website).

 ## Event Details